sasoz/healthcare.gov/_posts/articles/0001-02-01-what-do-small-businesses-need-to-know.md

 ---
-published: "true"
+published: true
 title: "What do small businesses need to know?"
-"meta-title": "What do small business owners need to know about health coverage" "meta-description": Meet your small business health care needs at the Health Insurance Marketplace.
+"meta-title": What do small business owners need to know about health coverage "meta-description": Meet your small business health care needs at the Health Insurance Marketplace.
 Learn what options are available under the new Obamacare health care law
 "title-short": "What do small businesses need to know?"
 bite: Small businesses may get health coverage in the Small Business Health Options Program (SHOP) Marketplace.
 No employers are required to offer health coverage.